What Is Labiaplasty?

 - You’ve had a genital injury during birth or due to an accident

 - You’ve had previous genital surgery that disfigured your vulva (e.g. vulva cancer surgery)

-If you fall under any of these categories, then you are a candidate for labia reduction surgery.
-Dr Maryam will discuss your desires, needs, and expected outcomes during your first labiaplasty consultation.
+If you fall under any of these categories, then you may be a suitable candidate for labiaplasty surgery.
+Dr Maryam will discuss your desires and expected outcomes during your first labiaplasty consultation.

-- Improved sex life: If your large labia are getting in the way during vaginal penetration, then vaginal reduction surgery can help with that.
-Dr Maryam will make your labia smaller with genital plastic surgery.
+- Sex life: If your labia is getting in the way during vaginal penetration, then labiaplasty surgery may help.

-- Improved vaginal appearance: During labiaplasty procedure, Dr Maryam will reshape how your vagina looks on the outside – she’ll make it look just the way you want it to look.
+- Altering the vaginal appearance: During labiaplasty procedure, Dr Maryam will alter how your vagina looks on the outside.

 Labiaplasty is an outpatient procedure, so you’ll be in and out of the hospital clinic on the same day.
 It can be done under either general anesthesia or local anesthesia.

-The goal of labia surgery is to remove excess tissue from the vulva and reshape the labia to the desired shape.
+The goal of labia surgery is to remove excess tissue from the vulva and reshape the labia.

 There are two vaginal plastic surgery techniques commonly used to reduce the labia: